What is a Spectacle blind and Spacer?

 - As one of the two discs is always outside the pipe, one can easily understand if the blind is in an open or closed position.

-As it looks like the numeric number Eight or a pair of eyeglasses, Spectacle blind (Fig. 1) is also known as a figure 8 blind or figure 8 spectacle blind.
+As it looks like the numeric number Eight or a pair of eyeglasses, a Spectacle blind (Fig. 1 & 2) is also known as a figure 8 blind or figure 8 spectacle blind.

 Design Code and Standards for Spectacle Blind

-Bigger size spectacle blinds with diameter >24 NPS are also available, but this is custom made.
+Bigger size spectacle blinds with a diameter of>24 NPS are also available, but these are custom-made.
 Spectacle blinds of Carbon steel Material are normally manufactured from a single piece of steel, whereas alloy / stainless steel blinds can be produced by welding more pieces together.

-Various spectacle blind standards used in industrial application are:
+Various spectacle blind standards used in industrial applications are:

 - ANSI/ASME Standard: ANSI B16.5, ANSI B16.47, MSS SP44, ANSI B16.36, ANSI B16.48